rainysia/vimrc/README.md

 Usage && Installation.
 ---------------------------------
-you can separate the files with _  and copy the files into your Debian OS filepath.
+you can separate the files with _  and copy the files into your Debian OS filepath.\<br /\>
-        1.  for user_vim,   cp it to your user home files, if your user_name is tom, cp all of it to /home/tom/.vim/
+        1.  for user_vim,   cp it to your user home files, if your user_name is tom, cp all of it to /home/tom/.vim/ \<br /\>
-        2.  for usr_share_vim, cp it to your /usr/share/vim/ which is your vim installed path.
+        2.  for usr_share_vim, cp it to your /usr/share/vim/ which is your vim installed path. \<br /\>
-        3.  for usr_share_php_PHP_CodeSniffer, cp it to your /usr/share/php/PHP/ , it will help you format php code standardly.
+        3.  for usr_share_php_PHP_CodeSniffer, cp it to your /usr/share/php/PHP/ , it will help you format php code standardly. \<br /\>
-        4.  for usr_share_php_PHP_CodeSniffer.php, cp it to /usr/share/php/PHP/CodeSniffer.php
+        4.  for usr_share_php_PHP_CodeSniffer.php, cp it to /usr/share/php/PHP/CodeSniffer.php \<br /\>
-        5.  for vimrc, it's the basic configuration. cp it and cover your /etc/vim/vimrc before kept a backup of your vimrc.
+        5.  for vimrc, it's the basic configuration. cp it and cover your /etc/vim/vimrc before kept a backup of your vimrc.\<br /\>

 Contact
 ---------------------------------